 Why Professional Lacrosse Is Swapping East Coast Elitism for Land Acknowledgments

-How one league is reclaiming the sport's roots, and hoping to become a national sensation in the process
+The Premier Lacrosse League is reclaiming the sport's Indigenous roots, and hoping to become a national sensation in the process

 In other words, people think of lacrosse as a sport for the privileged elite.
 People who are rich, white and live on the East Coast, and whose high schools probably have a dress code.
 For a long time, the professional leagues in the U.S. haven’t actively discouraged that reputation, no matter the historical context of the game or the current demographics of players.
 Then, during the first year of the pandemic, when people were restless and more likely to take a chance on a sport they’d never watched before, the bubble of the prevailing narrative popped.